nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 # Performance

 The GraphQL and transposer functionality could seriously impact the performance of the server.
-There are no restrictions imposed as it is up to the operator to way the pro's and con's of the solution.
+There are no restrictions imposed as it is up to the operator to weigh the pro's and con's of the solution.